vwkd/science-physics/README.md

-# Notes For Physics
+# README

-## Introduction
+My collection of notes about (meta) physics.

-These notes are about fundamental physics principles.
+The focus is on the fundamental concepts and philosophical implications instead of the formal mathematical equations.